-With more than two million rooftops already fitted with solar PV, homegrown renewables just keep getting more popular.
+With more than two and a half million rooftops already fitted with solar PV, homegrown renewables just keep getting more popular.
 Thanks to a surge in investment, renewable energy sources like solar and wind are now also cheaper to build.

 X This means a large-scale rollout of renewables is the cleaner, more reliable and cheaper option to meet Australia’s energy needs.
-Big companies like BlueScope are getting involved too, making some of the largest solar power purchasing deals ever
+Big companies like BlueScope, Telstra and Aldi are getting involved too, making some of the largest solar power purchasing deals ever

-In all, Australia is on track to source more than one-third of its power from renewable energy within two years.
+Australia is on track to source 30% of its power from renewable energy this year.

 X Even more could be possible across the whole energy system with some policy leadership and certainty at the national level.
 With the renewable resources we have, we could go beyond powering our country with clean sources — we could be exporting renewable energy to the rest of our region.
 Leading economist Professor Ross Garnaut has said that Australia could become a clean energy superpower, if we set our sights on it